Logo

 arrow

 This is a non-custodial crypto wallet that started in Estonia in 2017.
-It began on desktop and later expanded to mobile, focusing on privacy, decentralization, and straightforward access to coins and tokens.
+It launched on desktop and later expanded to mobile, with an emphasis on self-custody, privacy-focused behavior, and straightforward access to coins and tokens.

 Supported Cryptocurrencies and Networks